fac-members/fac-slides/src/slides/tfb-showcase.md

 ### _2017_

-The digital fellowship continued with a dedicated team of developers offering consistent programme delivery.
+The Digital Fellowship continued with a dedicated team of developers offering consistent programme delivery.
 The core of this team went on to form the [InFact Co-op](https://www.infactcoop.com/).

 ---

 ### _2018_

-The Tech for Better programme was initiated built on our learnings from the last three years.
+The Tech for Better programme was initiated, built on our learnings from the last three years.
 It runs alongside our software developer training as a training programme for Product Owners.

 ---

 Over the first two years of Tech for Better, we learnt that building products is a less urgent need than building expertise within the nonprofit sector.
-Based on this insight, we looked for further opportunities to train the non-profit sector.

 ---